1.3 Object Assignment

 List 3.5

-We will focus on atomic vectors in Chapter 2 and discuss other object types in Chapter 3.
+We will focus on atomic vectors in Chapter 2 and explore the remaining object types in Chapter 3.

 1.3.6 Exercises